 1. Deep Dive at ‘The Wall’

-On this dive, we ventured into Pilot Reef for 47 minutes and to a maximum depth of 20.1 meters to meet a bunch of adorable and colorful fishes.
+On this dive, we ventured into Pilot Reef for 47 minutes and to a maximum depth of 20.1 meters (66 feet) to meet a bunch of adorable and colorful fish.
 Before this dive, my buddy and I had memorized the names and signals for some common species of fish found in Asian waters.
-We spotted lion fishes, scorpion fishes, trigger fishes, box fish, starfishes and many more schools of fish.
-At one point I was surrounded by hundreds of colorful fishes swimming past me and making their way through water so gracefully that the only thing I wanted to do at that moment to express my excitement was to dance, dance my heart out.
+We spotted lion fish, scorpion fish, trigger fish, box fish, starfish and many more schools of fish.
+At one point I was surrounded by hundreds of colorful fish swimming past me and making their way through water so gracefully that the only thing I wanted to do at that moment to express my excitement was to dance, dance my heart out.
 I felt liberated while dancing there because it made me feel like I belonged there, and I wondered why it took me so long to discover my love for the water.

 3. Night Dive at ‘Nemo Reef’